Advisers to India's Modi dream of a Thatcherite revolution

 But merely the possibility that India may move to the right has brought free-market champions flocking home from high-flying careers abroad to join Modi's campaign.

-Two advisers involved in policy discussions within the BJP's top leadership said partial or total privatisations of Air India and other failing public sector enterprises were being debated.
+Two advisers involved in policy discussions within the BJP's top leadership said partial or total privatizations of Air India and other failing public sector enterprises were being debated.

 "We don't foresee any problems in selling a stake in Air India.
 It is one of those low-hanging fruit," said one of the economic policy advisers, who spoke on condition of anonymity.